near/docs/docs/concepts/gas.md

 ## Thinking in gas

-NEAR has a more-or-less one second block time, accomplished by [limiting](https://github.com/near/nearcore/blob/49b4fcdc297a609d8bb38858fdbf71e7d821f1f5/neard/res/genesis_config.json#L189) the amount of gas per block.
+NEAR has a more-or-less one second block time, accomplished by limiting the amount of gas per block.
+You can query this value by using the [`protocol_config`](/docs/api/rpc#protocol-config) RPC endpoint and search for `max_gas_burnt` under `limit_config`.
 The gas units have been carefully calculated to work out to some easy-to-think-in numbers:

 - 10¹² gas units, or **1 TGas** (_[Tera][metric prefixes]Gas_)...
 - ≈ **1 millisecond** of "compute" time